zinic/jx/README.md

 [An example of how to write out JSON content from a JAXB object graph](https://github.com/zinic/jx/blob/master/jx-test/src/test/java/net/jps/jx/jackson/JxJsonWriterTest.java)

 [An example of how to bind JSON content to a JAXB object graph](https://github.com/zinic/jx/blob/master/jx-test/src/test/java/net/jps/jx/jackson/JxJsonReaderTest.java)

+##That Legal Thing...##

+This software library is realease to you under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+See [LICENSE](https://github.com/zinic/jx/blob/master/LICENSE) for more information.